Bailey’s Story — The Reunion

 Bailey’s original story continues below

-Bailey was the first puppy that my daughter, Shelly, and her husband acquired after they met.
-Shortly after they got Bailey, Sadie and Jack also became part of their family.
+Shortly after Shelly got Bailey, Sadie and Jack also became part of her family.
 All three dogs are Jack Russell Terriers.

 Sadly, Jack departed for Rainbow Bridge in June of 2005 but not before presenting Bailey with a couple of litters of beautiful pups, among them being my Sarah, Holly, and Jennie.